Virginia Tech® home

 Authors as Published

-Brian Benham, Professor and Extension Specialist, Biological Systems Engineering, Virginia Tech; Erin James Ling, Senior Extension Associate, Biological Systems Engineering, Virginia Tech
+Authored by Brian Benham, Professor and Extension Specialist, Biological Systems Engineering, Virginia Tech, and Erin James Ling, Senior Extension Associate, Biological Systems Engineering, Virginia Tech

 Private water sources such as wells and springs are not regulated by the U.S. Environmental Protection Agency (EPA).
 Although private well construction regulations exist in Virginia, private water supply owners are respon- sible for providing maintenance for their water systems, monitoring water quality, and taking the appropriate steps to address problems, should they arise.